Leatherface: Design

-The physical design for Leatherface has undergone several changes throughout the course of the franchise, with each filmmaker putting their own personal spin on the character.
-While some of these changes would be subtle, others would be significantly different.
+The physical design for Leatherface has undergone several changes through the course of the franchise, with each filmmaker putting their own interpretation on the character.
+While some of these changes were subtle, others would be significantly different.

 For The Texas Chain Saw Massacre, art director Robert A. Burns was given the task of developing Leatherface's design, in addition to designing "Grandpa" and the film's set design.
 In total, three separate masks were created and used for the film: the "Killing Mask", the "Old Lady Mask" and the "Pretty Woman Mask", the latter of which was affectionately referred to by Kim Henkel as the "Clarabell Clown" mask due to its resemblance to the character from The Howdy Doody Show.
 The "Killing Mask", described in the script as more like a "close fitting hood" covering the character's entire head, was the first mask Leatherface is shown to wear, while dressed in his signature butcher's outfit.
-Burns spent the majority of the budget set aside for production design in order to craft the masks used in the film.
-The masks themselves were created from face molds cast by Dr. W. E. Barnes, a local plastic surgeon who was friends with cast member Marilyn Burns.
-Molds were made from locals in the area, who had volunteered to have casts taken of their heads, one of the volunteers would be the film's producer Jay Parsley, whose head cast was used to make the "Killing Mask".
+The masks themselves were created from face molds cast by Dr. W. E. Barnes, Molds were cast of locals, who had volunteered to have casts taken of their heads, one of the volunteers was the film's producer Jay Parsley, whose head cast was used to make the "Killing Mask".
 Once the molds had been set, Burns modified them with the help of Barnes, using dental algenate to create facial expressions for each mask.
-Burns also experimented with different latex mixtures in order to make the masks appear like layers of dried skin, eventually using a combination of liquid latex and yellow fiberglass insulation.
-Pieces of the material for each mask were then sewn together with a thin wire, in order to give off a crude and rudimentary look to the designs.
-A set of dentures was also created for the film, as the script called for a close-up of Leatherface, revealing his teeth had been filed into sharp points.
-Different outfits were designed for each of the three masks, in order to convey the different personalities associated with each mask.
+Burns also experimented with different latex mixtures to make the masks appear like layers of dried skin, eventually using a combination of liquid latex and yellow fiberglass insulation.
+Pieces of the material for each mask were then sewn together with a thin wire.
+A set of dentures was also created using extracted baby teeth.
+Different outfits were designed for each of the three masks, to convey the different personalities associated with each mask.
 The "Killing Mask" outfit, consisted of Hanson's own shirt, a pair of dress pants, a butcher's apron, and a tie with a scalloped silver curve Burns had painted onto it.
 The boots were Hanson's old cowboy boots that Burns had modified with insoles and three-inch heels, adding three inches to the actor's imposing stature.
-Filmmakers intentionally kept Leatherface's design and actor Hansen separate from the rest of the cast, as they felt doing so would allow a more natural tension to be displayed on the screen.
-As critic Simon Abrams would note, "The amateurish, hand-made quality of Burns's handiwork enhanced the effect of Hansen's ghoulish appearance both for his fellow cast members, who did not see Hansen in full make-up until their characters were assaulted, and for viewers, who believed that this skin-shroud was fashioned by Leatherface out of his victim's body parts."